Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Administrative and Quality Procedures SOP

-POTW sludge that was hauled to GJJWTF during 2024 was analyzed for T. Metals, and T. Phosphorus as well as the full TCLP scan.
+POTW sludge that was hauled to GJJWTF during 2025 was analyzed for T. Metals, T. Phosphorus, TKN, Ammonia and % moisture.

-Lab Director calculated the annual Minimum Detection Limits (MOL) for NH3 and dissolved sulfide.
+Lab Director calculated the annual Minimum Detection Limits (MDL) requirement for NH3 and dissolved Sulfide.

-Submitted Mercury Minimization Plan to DEC in March of 2024.
-This plan contains quarterly SPDES required low-level mercury analysis on plant effluent and any other activities that GJJWTF takes part in to minimize Hg from entering the treatment facility's waste stream.
+Submitted Mercury Minimization Plan to NYDEC in March of 2025.
+This plan contains quarterly SPDES required low-level mercury analysis on plant effluent and any other activities that GJJWTF takes part in to minimize Hg from entering the treatment facility’s waste stream.

 All industrial and facility flow meters checked for accuracy throughout the year.

-The following annual contracts have been maintained throughout 2024: reagent water services, analytical balance calibrations, temperature verification, and outside lab services.
+The following annual contracts have been maintained throughout 2025:

-Issued permits to 10 Industries in Johnstown and 9 industries in Gloversville for 2024.
+Issued permits to 10 industries in Johnstown and 9 industries in Gloversville for 2025.

-Semi-annual notarized responses from industries categorized as metal finishers have been received.
-Epimed International, Inc. and Lippert components explain that to the best of their knowledge no TTO has been discharged.
+Semi-annual TTO notarized responses from industries categorized as metal finishers have been received.
+Epimed International, Inc. and Lippert components explain in writing that to the best of their knowledge no TTO has been discharged.

 TOTAL WASTEWATER FLOWS